Veronica Chambers: Early life

 Chambers was born in Panama and raised in Brooklyn.
-Chambers attended Simon's Rock College of Bard, in Great Barrington, Massachusetts, where she received a B.A. in Literary Studies, summa cum laude.
+Chambers attended Bard College at Simon's Rock, in Great Barrington, Massachusetts, where she received a B.A. in Literary Studies, summa cum laude.

 Career

 Chambers taught writing at Stanford University, Bowdoin College, Bard College at Simon's Rock, and the Rutgers University Summer Program.
-She has been a fellow at Columbia University's Freedom Forum, the Japan Society Media Fellows Program in New York and Tokyo, Stanford University's John S. Knight Journalism Fellowship, the National Endowment of the Arts, the British-American Project in Newcastle upon Tyne England, the Rockefeller Foundation, the Camargo Foundation, in Cassis, France, and Princeton University's Hodder Fellowship.
-Chambers has also been a Lecturer for the Young Women's Writing Program at Smith College and for the Environmental Communication Program at Stanford University.
+She has been a fellow at Columbia University's Freedom Forum. the Japan Society Media Fellows Program in New York and Tokyo, and Stanford University's John S. Knight Journalism Fellowship.

-In 2012, New York Times' Dwight Garner said Yes Chef was “one of the great culinary stories of our time.”
-President Bill Clinton said, “In this memoir, Marcus Samuelsson tells a story that reaches past racial and national divides to the foundation of family, hope and downright good food.”
-In 2015, Chambers and Samuelsson published a young adult version of Yes, Chef, called Make it Messy, which Barnes & Noble named one of its best teen books of the year.
+In 2012, New York Times editor Dwight Garner wrote Yes, Chef was "one of the great culinary stories of our time".
 In 2014, Chambers co-wrote the New York Times bestseller Everybody’s Got Something with journalist, Robin Roberts.

 In May 2016, Random House published 32 Yolks, the memoir Chambers co-authored with chef Eric Ripert.
-Chambers’s other memoir collaborations include Wake Up Happy with morning TV host and NFL Hall of Famer Michael Strahan and Emperor of Sound with multi-platinum producer Timbaland.
+Chambers’ other memoir collaborations include Wake Up Happy with morning TV host and NFL Hall of Famer Michael Strahan and Emperor of Sound with multi-platinum producer Timbaland.

-In 2017, Chambers edited The Meaning of Michelle: 16 Writers on Our Iconic First Lady and How Her Journey Inspires Our Own.
+In 2017, Chambers edited The Meaning of Michelle: 16 Writers on Our Iconic First Lady, and How Her Journey Inspires Our Own.
 Time Magazine named it one of the top 10 non-fiction books of 2017.
-In 2012, Chambers received the James Beard Award for Best American Cookbook for her work on, Yes, Chef which she co-authored with Marcus Samuelsson.
+In 2012, Chambers received the James Beard Award for Best American Cookbook for her work onYes, Chef, which she co-authored with Marcus Samuelsson.

-In 2018, she joined the Archival Storytelling Team at The New York Times, where she edits Past Tense, a new initiative devoted to articles based on photographs from the newspaper's six million-photo archive.

-In 2019, Chambers edited Queen Bey: A Celebration of the Power and Creativity of Beyoncé Knowles-Carter.
+In 2018, she joined the Archival Storytelling Team at the New York Times, where she edits "Past Tense", a new initiative devoted to articles based on photographs from the newspaper's six million-photo archive.
+The following year (2019), Chambers edited Queen Bey: A Celebration of the Power and Creativity of Beyoncé Knowles-Carter.